Ohio Travel Guide: Best Places to Visit, Weekend Trips, Lake Erie, Hocking Hills, and Local Planning Tips

 Best Ohio Road Trip Ideas

-Ohio works well for road trips because the state has several strong weekend anchors that can be combined without needing a flight.
+Ohio works especially well for road trips because the state has several strong anchors that can be combined without making the trip too complicated.

 Hocking Hills Cabin Getaway

-This route focuses on cabins, waterfalls, caves, scenic trails, small towns, and a slower outdoor pace.
+This route focuses on cabins, hot tubs, waterfalls, caves, scenic trails, small towns, and a slower outdoor pace.

 Columbus Family Weekend

-This route can include Columbus Zoo, COSI, downtown neighborhoods, parks, Ohio State sports, shopping, and family-friendly dining.
+This route can include Columbus Zoo, COSI, German Village, Short North, Ohio State sports, parks, shopping, and family-friendly dining.

 Cleveland and Cuyahoga Valley

-This route can include Cleveland museums, sports, the Rock & Roll Hall of Fame, lakefront stops, and nearby Cuyahoga Valley National Park.
+This route can include Cleveland museums, sports, lakefront stops, the Rock & Roll Hall of Fame, West Side Market, and Cuyahoga Valley National Park.

 Cincinnati Riverfront Weekend